shadrahman10/support/docs/deploy-embedded-azure.md

 :::

 ## 1. Create Infrastructure
-Paramify will use the following infrastructure in AWS:
+Paramify will use the following infrastructure in Azure:
 - VM instance to run Paramify
 - Azure Database for PostgreSQL
 - Blob Storage container for images and generated documentation